 How should I use my GCC registration number?

-To ensure that your patients and the wider public are aware of your GCC registration status, you may wish to include the following on your business stationery and within any advertising materials:
+To ensure your patients and the public are aware of your GCC registration status, you may wish to include the following information on your business stationery, website, social media pages and in any advertising materials:

 General Chiropractic Council

 Registration number 0****

 As all legal practising chiropractors in the UK are registered with the GCC, using the words ' registered chiropractor' is not strictly necessary but acceptable.

 Can I use the General Chiropractic Council logo?

 No, you must not use the General Chiropractic Council's corporate logo.
 However, the GCC has developed the 'I'm Registered' logo to help registrants communicate their registration status.

 Can chiropractors use the title "Doctor" or "Dr" when advertising?